jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

         easy_install PyYAML

       and then rerun the test above.
-You may see warning messages referring to the absenace of libyaml - you appear to be able to ignore these.
+You may see warning messages referring to the absence of libyaml - you appear to be able to ignore these.

       * The pyvmomi Python vSphere SDK must be installed (as the zenoss user).
 With Zenoss 4.2.5 it appears essential to get the older version 5.5.0 otherwise errors result trying to find elements of urllib.